ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 >
 > Features of other languages such as conditional compilation and templating simply fall out of the combination of using Lua to meta-program Terra

 Terra even claims you can implement Java-like OOP inheritance models as libraries and drop them into your program.
-It may also cure cancer, the documentation wasn't clear about that part.
+It may also cure cancer (the documentation wasn't clear).

 > As shown in the templating example, Terra allows you to define methods on struct types but does not provide any built-in mechanism for inheritance or polymorphism.
 Instead, normal class systems can be written as libraries.
 More information is available in our PLDI Paper.
 >